julianolm/TaskManager/README.md

 - **Search Module**: Implements the search functionality.
 - **Delete Module**: Implements the card deletion functionality.
 - **Mapping Module**: Generates a hierarchical map of all cards.

-### Coding Project

-This service is implemented using Python, and it's preferably deployed using AWS Lambda.
-It is triggered by API calls, and it allows users to search, delete, and map engineering task cards.
-The backend is responsible for processing requests and interacting with the dataset.
-Here are the primary features of the service:

-- **Search**: Users can search for cards based on their title or description.
-The search results will include the card hierarchy.
-- **Delete**: Users can delete a card using its reference.
-- **Mapping**: The service can generate a hierarchical map of all cards.

 ## API Endpoints